Midnight Madness NCAA D1 basketball event

 Head Coach Lefty Driesell of the Maryland Terrapins was the person who began the Midnight Madness tradition.
 Here’s how it went down:

 After a successful first Midnight event, Coach Driesell continued the annual midnight practice session throughout his tenure at Maryland.
-When he became Head Coach at Georgia State University he brought the tradition with him.
-Little did anyone know, that this small coaching decision would turn into such a huge event that would eventually be broad-casted on ESPN+.
+When he became Head Coach at Georgia State University, he brought the tradition with him.
+Over the years, Midnight Madness evolved from these humble beginnings into a significant cultural phenomenon for college basketball, capturing the attention of fans nationwide and eventually being featured on ESPN+.

 QUESTION: Is Midnight Madness the best sports-related party you’ve ever heard of?